-The OpenLM Group Usage extension makes it possible to perform evaluations of groups of users and to assign usage times for software licenses directly to user groups.
+The OpenLM Group Usage extension enables evaluations to be carried out on groups of users and usage times for software licences to be assigned directly to user groups.

 The groups can be structured hierarchically.
 Each group can contain one or more users or groups.
-A typical implementation of groups would be to map the organizational structure of a company.
+A typical implementation of groups would be, for example, to map the organisational structure of a company.

 Typically, each user is assigned to an accounting group that represents, for example, his organizational unit or location.

-The evaluation of the times-of-use of the groups can be displayed both graphically and in tabular form.
+The evaluation of the usage times of the groups can be displayed both graphically and in tabular form.
 The results can be exported, e.g. for further processing in customer-specific systems.

 OpenLM offers two ways to create and maintain a group structure:

-- Manually: Using the functionality of the OpenLM EasyAdmin interface, an authorised person can create and manage groups.
+- Manual: Using the functionality of the OpenLM EasyAdmin interface, an authorised person can create and manage groups.

-- Automatically: The automatic method is based on that of the OpenLM LDAP Group Synchronisation extension.
+- Automatic: The automatic method is based on the OpenLM LDAP Group Synchronisation extension.

 OpenLM Group Usage supports the optimization, allocation and billing of license costs.

-With the Autodesk Token-Flex module, OpenLM measures the actual use of the license feature, i.e. the exact designation, location, start and end of license usage.
-With information on how many tokens were required per feature in 24 hours, the actual number of tokens used over a period of time can be calculated.
-This is particularly useful for the following scenarios:
+With the Autodesk Token-Flex module, OpenLM measures the actual use of the licence feature, i.e. the exact name, location, start and end of licence use.
+With the information of how many tokens per feature were needed in 24 hours, the actual number of used tokens over a period of time can be calculated.
+This is mainly used for the following scenarios:

-- Estimation of the required tokens for the negotiated contract period - even if no token-flex model is yet in use.
+- Estimation of the required tokens for the negotiated contract period - even if a token-flex model is not yet in use.
 Too many licensed tokens expire after the contract period.
-Too few tokens will require re-licensing for the contract period at unfavorable conditions.
+If there are too few tokens, they must be re-licensed for the contract period at unfavourable conditions.